newatoms/guides/github-guide/readme.md

 * The *live* branch: The content of these branches is 'live' and always works.
 For example, the website (if any) is rendered from files from this branch.
 * The *ready* branch: This is a copy of the *live* branch.
 Here, documents should be fit to print and *merge-able* with the *live* branch.
 It is a last check before we push the content to the 'live' branch.
 We explain *merging* later on.
 From the *ready* branch you create a new branch and give it a selfexplanory name.

 > You will sometimes see a *gh-pages* branch instead of a live branch.
 The product of that repo is than hosted by [Github pages](https://pages.github.com/).

 ### Creating a file or editing a lot in one file

 1. Go to the file you want to edit or go to the folder where you want to create a new file.
-2. Make an branch and give it a self explanatory name.
 3. Make a new file in designated folder (filename + filetype, for text it's *.md* for *Markdown*).
+2. Make a branch and give it a self explanatory name.
 4. When writing or editing keep in mind to make commits (i.e. saves or changes) when changing something.
 5. Each change you make requires a commit -- if you edit an existing document you have to commit at least once per sentence, if you create a new document you can commit each paragraph.
 This allows you and others to accept or reject each individual change.